Fluttering in Ear: The Ultimate Guide

 These muscles don’t just respond to sound—they respond to stress, neurosensory inputs, and even emotional states.
 Their dysfunction lies at the intersection of audiology, neurology, and psychiatry.

-Middle Ear Myoclonus
+What Is Middle Ear Myoclonus?

 small muscle demonstrating middle ear myoclonus seen in fluttering in ear